-On Friday, September 22, your student should have received a PSAT Student Guide from his/her advisor.
+In late September your student will receive a PSAT Student Guide from his/her advisor.
 The Guide includes important information about the test as well as a practice exam.
 It is important that students carefully read the Guide and take the practice exam at home under timed conditions to gauge the pace they'll need to maintain during the actual exam.
 We highly recommend more comprehensive preparation and suggest the following.

-- Free test prep services through Khan Academy at khanacademy.org/sat - Free, live-streaming, one-hour lessons through Kaplan at kaptest.com/psatprep (begins September 23).

-• Practice tests, tips, and strategies at collegeboard.org and in print.
+- Free test prep services through Khan Academy at khanacademy.org/sat - Practice tests, tips, and strategies at collegeboard.org and in print.